mcne65/rmotr.github.io/_posts/2015-12-25-step-by-step-github-guide-for-group-projects.md

 ### Step 3: Start coding!

 There are different options you can choose now.
 You can clone and develop locally in your own environment or you can use Cloud9 to develop.
-To learn more please follow the other guides:

-[Use Cloud9 to develop]
+To learn more please follow the other guide: [Use Cloud9 to develop](/students/2015/12/26/step-by-step-guide-to-configure-cloud9-for-group-projects/)